amimul123/ExternalAndInternalAPI/README.md

 1. GET, POST REST API
 2. Programmatically call to external API from Controller

+# External API Call
+1. Send a GET or POST request to the controller, named http://localhost:8081/ExternalToken
+2. Controller internally calls an externerl API, named http://localhost:8081/api/AddToken
+3. Internally send a  HTTP POST request with requied headers and params (JSON)
+4. Fetch the response of POST request (external api) and controller sends back that response to the user

 # Rest API
 1. api/AddUser (POST) <br/>
 Send a json object as follows: